yaweli/pipi/README.md

 ```
 <span style=color:BLACK;background:#f5c96f;border-radius:6px>D  </span>
 ```
-Using the pixel mesurment attributes style like , width,height,left,right... you dont need to specify the 6px , just use 6 , the compiler will complete and add the 'px'.
+Using the pixel mesurment attributes style like , width,height,left,right... you dont need to specify the 6px , just use 6

 To use mumps variable as a value to the Styling, you can emmbeded the '_' to indicate its a variable.
 ```HTML